Dr Loi Shen-Yi Kelly

 There are a few different ways your doctor may check your ovarian reserve.
 These include tests for:

-Follicle-stimulating hormone (FSH): FSH supports the maturation of your eggs, and is naturally released by your glands in response to certain hormones in your brain.
+FSH supports the maturation of your eggs, and is naturally released by your glands in response to certain hormones in your brain.
 A higher-than-normal amount of FSH is often linked to a decline in egg quality and low egg supply.
 Why?
 Because your brain releases more FSH to try and prompt your ovaries to produce a mature egg.

 High levels of FSH doesn't necessarily mean you won't conceive.
 The test is often repeated several times to analyse the range of FSH levels over several cycles. if your levels are consistently high, or fluctuate wildly, this may be a cause for concern.

-Estradiol: Your ovary releases estradiol during the development of your ovarian follicles (which are what eventually release an egg during each cycle).
+Your ovary releases estradiol during the development of your ovarian follicles (which are what eventually release an egg during each cycle).

 The level of estradiol is usually low between days 2 – 4 of your menstrual cycle.
 Abnormally high levels during this period indicate that your follicles have progressed too far, too early, which can be caused either by age or as the result of benign ovarian cysts.
 These types of cysts are usually harmless and often resolve themselves after a few cycles, but they may be what's interfering with your fertility.